graphql/graphiql/packages/monaco-graphql/README.md

         return;
       }
       context.reportError(
-        new GraphQLError('Oh nooo, all operations must be named.', {
+        new GraphQLError('Oups, all operations must be named.', {
           nodes: [node],
         }),
       );